i-D's music class of 2017: stefflon don | read | i-D

 Why do you make music?

 I want to represent someone who does what they want and who doesn't care about other people's opinions.
 Follow yourself, write your own destiny.
-I hope people start to realise what really matters in life.
-It's not materialistic things - it's love and kindness and good vibes.
+I hope people start to realize what really matters in life.
+It's not materialistic things — it's love and kindness and good vibes.
 That's what really matters.
-When people realise that, the world will be a better place.
+When people realize that, the world will be a better place.

 After a number of remixes and guest appearances, you recently dropped your debut mixtape.
 What did you want to say with Real Ting?